August 31, 2022

 STORING/REHEATING

-This is the part of the risotto post where I tell you that it won’t bounce back the same way.
-Risotto is meant to be enjoyed immediately, so please enjoy it right away.
-Any leftovers can be stored in the fridge for 2-3 days in an airtight container.
+This is the part of the risotto post where I tell you that this lemon risotto won’t bounce back the same way.
+Risotto is meant to be enjoyed immediately, so please do so and enjoy it right away.
+Leftovers can be stored in the refrigerator for 2-3 days in an airtight container.

-The best way to reheat it is to place the risotto back in a pan over low heat with a splash of chicken broth to loosen it up and add moisture back to the rice.
+The best way to reheat, is to place the risotto back in a pan over low heat with a splash of chicken broth to loosen it, and add moisture back into the rice.
+OR use your leftover risotto for my Risotto Cakes recipe.

 Looking for more risotto recipes?
 You have come to the right place!
 Check out the collection below!

-Mushroom Parm Risotto // Kale & Pancetta Risotto
+Risotto alla Milanese // Kale & Pancetta Risotto

 Spicy Vodka Risotto // Brown Butter & Sage Risotto